 The Company recognizes revenue for each performance obligation as it is satisfied over the five-year term using an input method.
 The Company allocated the transaction price of \$75.0 million to each of the six performance obligations, which includes each of the six base editing programs combined with the research and development service, licenses, substitution rights and governance participation, and is being recognized using an input method based on the actual costs incurred as a percentage of total budgeted costs towards satisfying the performance obligation as this method provides the most faithful depiction of the entity's performance in transferring control of the goods and services promised to Apellis and represents the Company's best estimate of the period of the obligation.
-The Company recognized \$10.6 million and \$1.8 million of revenue related to the Apellis Agreement for the twelve months ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, there is \$31.1 million and \$31.5 million of current and long-term deferred revenue, respectively, related to the Apellis Agreement.
-The Company did not recognize any revenue under the Apellis Agreement during the year ended December 31, 2020.
+For the years ended December 31, 2023, 2022, and 2021, the Company recognized \$16.4 million, \$10.6 million and \$1.8 million of revenue, respectively, related to the Apellis Agreement.
+As of December 31, 2023, there is \$17.3 million and \$28.9 million of current and long-term deferred revenue, respectively, related to the Apellis Agreement.